dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 # Dapr reference application

-During the course of this book, you've learned about the foundational benefits of Dapr.
+Over the course of this book, you've learned about the foundational benefits of Dapr.
 You saw how Dapr can help you and your team construct distributed applications while reducing architectural and operational complexity.
-Along the way, you've had the opportunity to build some simple Dapr apps.
+Along the way, you've had the opportunity to build some small Dapr apps.
 Now, it's time to explore how a more complex application can benefit from Dapr.

 But, first a little history.